DaVieci/katacoda-scenarios/new-scenario-template/step3.md

-This step shows how one can read and create data from files in PySpark and Python in general.
+This step shows how one can read and access data from files in PySpark and Python in general.
 It is divided into 2 sections which cover approaches for loading a txt file and a csv file.

 # TXT File Data